Google Cloud Results

 "G Suite consolidates so many applications in one place, which helps me dramatically reduce the time spent on budgeting, negotiating, shopping for, and performing security reviews of multiple vendors," Casey says.
 "We're doing more with fewer vendors, which helps me stay focused on innovating."

-For example, because G Suite integrates Hangouts Meet, Hurley eliminated a separate video conferencing tool.
+For example, because G Suite integrates Google Meet, Hurley eliminated a separate video conferencing tool.
 And with Drive, there was no longer a need to pay for a separate file storing/syncing cloud service.
 "We've saved $150,000 in annual software costs because G Suite enabled us to eliminate other video conferencing and file syncing services," Casey says.